PhilipsHue/PhilipsHueSDK-Java-MultiPlatform-Android/README.md

  (c) Copyright Philips 2012-2013
 Introduction
 ----------------
-The Android Hue SDK is a set of tools that are designed to make it easy to access the Hue system through the Hue Wi-Fi network connected bridge and control an associated set of connected lamps.
+The Java/Android Hue SDK is a set of tools that are designed to make it easy to access the Hue system through the Hue Wi-Fi network connected bridge and control an associated set of connected lamps.
 The aim of the SDK is to enable you to create your own applications for the Hue system.
 The tools are provided with documentation for the SDK and example code.
 They are designed to be flexible, whilst easing the use of the more complex components of the system.

 The Hue SDK Components
 -------------------------------------
 ###The SDK API
-The SDK library is the main API of the Hue SDK.
-It contains all of the main tools to access the Hue system
+The SDK libraries (huelocalsdk.jar and sdkresources.jar) are the main API libraries for using the Hue SDK.
+They contain all of the main tools to access the Hue system.
+<b>Note</b> that as of v1.1.1 they are platform independent so they can be used on Android or Java Desktop systems alike.
 ###The Wizards
 The Wizards are user interface components that are provided as source and access the Hue SDK to operate.
 They are provided to cover functionality such as configuration that is best given as source.
 Providing the source and graphics resources grants you the option to change the look and feel to match your own application's design.